probins/map-make/README.md

 `map-make.html` loads `initloader.js` as the initial bootstrap; this is a standard script, not a module.
 By default, this loads from JSPM, but is configurable with a `data-configVars` attribute, for example, for testing on localhost.

 ### External libraries
 Besides OL3, [Proj4js](http://proj4js.org/) and [slideout.js](https://mango.github.io/slideout/) are used.
 Polyfills for `Promise` and `fetch()` are loaded if not natively supported.
-The [Font Awesome webfont](http://fontawesome.io/) is also used, and the `add layer` module uses [Awesomplete](https://leaverou.github.io/awesomplete/) for autocompletion.
+A custom version of the [Font Awesome webfont](http://fontawesome.io/) including only those glyphs used is also loaded, and the `add layer` module uses [Awesomplete](https://leaverou.github.io/awesomplete/) for autocompletion.
 Slideout is loaded from CDN, but OL3, Proj4js and Awesomplete are loaded with ES2015/System.register wrappers instead of the supplied UMD or other wrapper.
 See `lib/registry/projections/Readme.md` for details of the Proj4js custom build.
+The CSS for Font Awesome and Slideout is combined into one file (`map-make.css`), which is minified into `register/`.

 ## Raster sources
 Some source providers require an API code to be given when fetching tiles; these are specified in the appropriate source files, and should be provided at runtime in the map definition.